MattKotsenas/MattKotsenas/src/render/posts/msbuild-targets-with-vertical-slices.html.md

 1. It's not clear where one "feature" ends and another begins; comments are required to delineate sections
 2. There are several workarounds and (hopefully) temporary additions
-3. A "feature" is spread across multiple files; for instance our `IsShipping` property appears in both .props and .targets files, while our Polyfill and Reproducible builds features are in both .targets and .Packages.props files
+3. A "feature" is spread across multiple files; for instance our `IsShipping` property appears in both .props and .targets files, while our Polyfill and Reproducible builds features are in all three files
 4. "Features" are interleaved; without a lot of discipline, it's easy to end up in a situation where a feature like `IsShipping` is smeared across a file in multiple places and intermingled with other features